AtlasHale/ml_classify/README.md

 ### Create a Google Cloud Project

 Go to https://cloud.google.com/
-In the upper right, sign in to your google account.
+In the upper right, sign in to your google account
-In the upper right, click console.
+In the upper right, click console
-Create a new project by selecting the drop down menu in the upper left.
+Create a new project by selecting the drop down menu in the upper left
-A pop-up window will have a new projects button in the upper right.
+A pop-up window will have a new projects button in the upper right
-Select your new project from the dropdown menu to make it your active project.
+Select your new project from the dropdown menu to make it your active project
 ##
 ### Create Cloud Storage Bucket

-In the search bar, search bucket and select "create bucket".
+In the search bar, search bucket and select "create bucket"
-Assign your bucket a unique name.
+Assign your bucket a unique name
-Select regional storage class.
+Select regional storage class
-Set object-level and bucket-level permissions.
+Set object-level and bucket-level permissions
-Create bucket.
+Create bucket
 ##
 ###  Split Data